 The Peron Naturalist Partnership (PNP) is a partnership between the local governments of Bunbury, Busselton, Capel, Dardanup, Harvey, Mandurah, Murray, Rockingham and Waroona and the State and Federal Government which aims to build resilience in regional coastal communities, reduce risks and optimise opportunities associated with climate change risks and climate vulnerability.

-The PNP project identified that until 2110 inn the Peron Naturaliste region:
+The PNP project identified that until 2110 in the Peron Naturaliste Region:

 - erosion is a far more pervasive issue than flooding

 - 800 hectares of residential land would be subject to increased flooding risk

 - close to a 200m wide strip along the whole extent of the coastline is at risk from erosion

 - the value of the affected assets at risk along this section of coastline is approximately $1.2 billion, and $1.1 billion of assets are worth saving, at a cost of around $120 million